jbboin/fisher_vector_aggregation_3d/README.md

     $ cd fisher_vector_aggregation_3d/code
     $ cp config.example.py config.py

+You will need to populate this new file with your own desired paths.
+**NOTE:** The paths should be absolute paths.
+- `BUNDLER_DIR`: Root directory of the Bundler install.
+- `DATASET_DIR`: Directory where the dataset will be downloaded to and where the generated files needed for that dataset will be saved (local features, cluster data, Bundler output, etc.).
+- `OUTPUT_DIR`: Directory where the retrieval indexes and the results will be saved.

 **Step 2**: Run the following two scripts to download the Sculptures dataset and organize it to the desired format.
 The database part of the Sculptures dataset is obtained from the [RGB-D dataset by Choi et al.](http://redwood-data.org/3dscan/).
 The queries were captured by the authors of this project and are included in the current repository.

     $ python download_sculpture_dataset.py